How to Use CMS Integrations in RightBlogger

 Connecting your CMS is the foundation of publishing with RightBlogger.
 Once your site is linked, you’re ready to turn on auto blogging, build a content calendar, and let AI help you stay consistent with your publishing schedule.

-What can I do after I connect my CMS to RightBlogger?
+What do I get when I connect my CMS to RightBlogger?

-RightBlogger supports many popular CMS platforms that bloggers already use.
-You can connect WordPress, Webflow, Wix, Duda, Ghost, and BlogMaker.
+RightBlogger supports several popular CMS platforms, including WordPress, Webflow, Wix, Duda, Ghost, BlogMaker.app, and custom setups using webhooks.

 New:Autoblogging + Scheduling